-SECONDARY CONFIRMATION
+PAPER SECONDARY CONFIRMATION

-If the match with immigration records doesn't confirm a student's claim to be an eligible noncitizen or you have conflicting information about a student's immigration status, you must use a secondary process to confirm the student's status.
-The student has to give you documentation showing that he or she is an eligible noncitizen.
-If you determine that this documentation doesn't provide reasonable evidence that the student is an eligible noncitizen, the student isn't eligible for SFA funds.
-However, if the student provides documentation that appears to demonstrate that he or she is an eligible noncitizen, submit the documentation to the Immigration and Naturalization Service to confirm that the documentation is valid.
+If the student didn't pass automated secondary confirmation or if you have conflicting information about his immigration status, you must use paper secondary confirmation.
+The student has to give you documentation showing that he is an eligible noncitizen.
+If you determine that this documentation doesn't provide reasonable evidence that he is an eligible noncitizen, he isn't eligible for FSA funds.
+However, if the student provides documentation that appears to demonstrate that he is an eligible noncitizen, submit the documentation to the INS to confirm that the documentation is valid.